-- Classification of income tax expense (taxation on other comprehensive income) - Tax effects relating to the sale of shares in subsidiaries, etc. (shares in subsidiaries or affiliates) in the case of applying the group taxation regime - (2) Effective date
+The standards stipulate the classification of income taxes, etc. in the case of taxation on other comprehensive income, as well as tax effects relating to the sale of shares in subsidiaries, etc. in the case of applying the group taxation regime.

+(2) Effective date